Galban57/cODEXTEST/README.md

 # cODEXTEST

-This repository provides a simple example interface built with [KivyMD](https://kivymd.readthedocs.io/).
+This repository provides a simple interface built with [KivyMD](https://kivymd.readthedocs.io/) that fetches data from the [CoinCap API](https://api.coincap.io/).

 ## Getting started